-Camp Horne is fully equipped to handle your Scouts' need for rifles, shotguns and archery, including ammunition.
+Camp Horne is fully equipped to handle your Scouts' need for BB guns and archery, including ammunition.
 There is no need for any of this equipment to be brought to camp by Scouts or leaders.
 Personal firearms and ammunition are prohibited at Camp Horne.
-Anyone found in possession of a personal firearm or ammunition, will be asked to leave the property and will forfeit the remainder of their time at camp.
-The Scout Executive will be notified and additional action may be taken by him at any future date.
+Anyone found in possession of a personal firearmor ammunition, will be asked to leave the property and will forfeit the remainder of their time at camp.
+The Scout Executive will be notified and additional action may be taken by the